n1thi/Book-Recommendation-system/README.md

 systems not being personal enough, by considering factors like age, what users liked before, and where they live.

-## An Overview of Our Datasets:
+## An Overview of Data:

-We are utilizing three datasets: books, users, and ratings.
+Three datasets: books, users, and ratings.
 The books dataset contains a unique identifier “Book ID(ISBN)”, “Book-Title”, “Book-Author”,” Year-of Publication”, “Publisher” along with some links to images as columns “Image-URL-S”, “Image-URL-L”, and “Image-URL-M”.